All Episodes

 I don't know if that means she doesn't get the nomination or if she does and doesn't win the general.

-Parroting Bernie Sanders, calling herself the latest big new progressive, talking about the same things Bernie's talking about because last night in Iowa was the shock and the scare of her life.
+This woman last night on her stage was just a sight to behold, parroting Bernie Sanders, calling herself the latest big new progressive, talking about the same things Bernie's talking about because last night in Iowa was the shock and the scare of her life.

 It's 2008 all over again.

-I don't know if you've seen this in the television coverage of Mrs. Clinton's speech last night.
+I don't know if you've seen this.

 How can that be?